ea3ihi/DMRStation-release/README.md

 ## Configuration

 Edit `DMRStation.ini` to add your callsign, dmr id, repeater id and other values.

+## TGs
 You can also set your favourite tgs in the file `tgs.dat`.
+A name starting with * means that it is not a TG but a private contact, so you can make private calls!

 ## DMR ids database